Keller Williams Realty Professionals agents recognized nationally and move to a new location in Fergus Falls

 Keller Williams Realty Professionals covers multiple locations across central MN and lakes country including Detroit Lakes, Fergus Falls, Baxter, Park Rapids, Crosslake, and Little Falls.
 Some of the agent’s additional accomplishments include:

-• Molly Nelson, of the Little Falls Office, was recently awarded “Realtor of the Year” by the Greater Lakes Association of Realtors and was honored for her involvement in her local REALTOR ® association and committees as well as the Little Falls community, Chamber, and Youth Athletics.
+● Molly Nelson, of the Little Falls Office, was recently awarded “Realtor of the Year” by the Greater Lakes Association of Realtors and was honored for her involvement in her local REALTOR ® association and committees as well as the Little Falls community, Chamber, and Youth Athletics.
+As well as taking home the Bronze award in 2022.

+● Shelly Stoner of the Little Falls office also took home the Silver award by helping 70 families in her community.